-Thus, techniques like top-k sampling and Nucleus Sampling (top-p sampling) help in generating more coherent and less repetitive texts which are two undesirable properties in text generation and thus also in automatic text summarization.
+Thus, techniques like top-k sampling and Nucleus Sampling (top-p sampling) help in generating more coherent and less repetitive texts which are two undesirable properties in text generation and thus also in automatic text summarisation.

 The idea of the Longformer is to use different attention strategies in order to cope with longer inputs.
 By incorporating special tokens through the text, one can enable the computation of full attention on these special tokens.
 Therefore, the memory requirement gets reduced to the number of these special tokens times the number of input tokens.
 To compare: Transformers work on 512 subword tokens, but the Longformer is evaluated on a dataset where some documents contained 14.5K tokens!
 Besides the Longformer, there are other solutions as well focussing on reducing the quadratic memory requirement, such as Big Bird .
-Once we can overcome the quadratic memory cost without sacrificing the quality, multi-document summarization and other tasks related to longer and/or multiple documents can be solved.
+Once we can overcome the quadratic memory cost without sacrificing the quality, multi-document summarisation and other tasks related to longer and/or multiple documents can be solved.

 - Luhn, H. P. (1958).
 The automatic creation of literature abstracts.
 IBM Journal of research and development, 2(2), 159-165.